AppertaFoundation/oe_installer/README.md

 4. Create the virtual server from your project directory.
 Run: vagrant up
 4. Once built (approx. 5 minutes), run: vagrant ssh
 5. From within the vagrant box, run the following commands:

-sudo /vagrant/install/install-system.sh
+  i. sudo /vagrant/install/install-system.sh

-sudo /vagrant/install/install-oe.sh
+  ii. sudo /vagrant/install/install-oe.sh
+6. Update the database using oe-migrate: see [Default development tools](#default-development-tools)
 </pre>

 At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100.
 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.

-Note: you will need to run oe-migrate to bring the databse up to date following the installation.

 ##### Additional concerns for Windows users